Piyushchopde/Interview-Q-A-For-devops/Kubernetes/Kubernetes_therotocal_QA.md

    Step 2: run the kubectl logs -p podname and see what is going on with pods (use --previous option, since pod has already crashed)

 What are annotations use for in Kubernetes and how are they different from labels and selectors
- Answer: In Kubernetes, annotation is metadata attached to Kubernetes objects.
-These annotations are key-value pairs used to add arbitrary non-identifying metadata to Kubernetes resources.
+ Answer: Annotations in Kubernetes (K8s) are metadata used to express additional information related to a resource or object.

 What is RBAC ?
 - Role-based access control (RBAC) is a method of restricting network access based on the roles of individual users
+-
+What is  readiness:
+- readiness probe is a Kubernetes health check, where you can set conditions that Kubernetes will use to determine if a container is ready to receive traffic
+-
+What is liveness prob?
+- Liveness probes are used to determine whether a container is still running and functioning correctly.
+They check if the container is alive and responsive
+-
 What is port-forwarding?
  Answer: You make a link between a port on your Mac or PC (localhost) and a port on a pod.
          For example, pod is open on port 443.
 If you set up port-forward to you localhost port 4430, you can get to the web server on pod via https://localhost:4430